zzhKev1n/Flare-Detection-Machine-Learning/Use Instruction.md

 3. Run the ‘optimal_model_training.py’ with python 3 (this file is under the ‘training’ folder).
 The model will be trained and stored under the ‘training’ folder

-4. Place all the testing image in one folder
+4. Place all the testing image in one isolated folder

 5. Run the ‘detector.py’ file with python 3 under the cloned folder.
 Then a text saying will be printed on the screen saying: